kwaldenphd/more-with-matplotlib/README.md

 Pie | `.plot.pie()` | `.plot(kind='pie')`
 Scatter | `.plot.scatter()` | `.plot(kind='scatter')`

-23. In general, it's more effective to use the method syntax to note plot type, rather than treating plot type as a parameter.
+In general, it's more effective to use the method syntax to note plot type, rather than treating plot type as a parameter.

-24. Let's create a box plot using our air quality data.
+Let's create a box plot using our air quality data.
+In this example, each numeric column has its own box in the plot.
 ```Python
 air_quality.plot.box()
 ```

-25. We can see each numeric column (each station) has its own box in the default boxplot.

-26. Let's say we wanted to generate a lineplot with separate subplots for each of the numeric columns.

-27. We can accomplish this by setting the `subplots` parameter to `True`.
+Let's say we wanted to generate a lineplot with separate subplots for each of the numeric columns.
+We can accomplish this by setting the `subplots` parameter to `True`.

 ```Python
 axs = air_quality.plot.area(figsize=(12, 4), subplots=True)
 ```

-28. Let's say we want to further customize this plot.

-29. This is where we start to see more `matplotlib` syntax in play.
+Let's say we want to further customize this plot.
+This is where we start to see more `matplotlib` syntax in play.

 ```Python
 # create figure and axes